yudi-corgi/astro-theme-retypeset/src/content/posts/guides/Markdown Extended Features-en.md

 ![Aww, so cute!](https://image.radishzz.cc/image/gallery/sheep-5.jpg)
 :::

-## Github Repository
+## GitHub Repository

-To create a Github repository card, use the leaf directive `::github{repo="owner/repo"}`.
+To create GitHub repository cards, use the leaf directive `::github{repo="owner/repo"}`.
 Repository data is fetched in real-time from the GitHub API after the page loads.

 ### Syntax